appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-js-module.md

 </dd>

-2. Create a new API named `api_refreshAuthToken` and configure the API URL as required, for instance;
+* Create a new API and configure the API URL as required to refren the token, for instance;

 <dd>